The Lunatic in the Attic – Jane Eyre and The Israeli-Arab Conflict

 All of this requires a measure of Stoic detachment and a dash of the old virtues of prudence and temperance.
 All wanting in this moment’s culture of celebrated hysteria.
 However, should one achieve such a mental state, the Israeli-Arab conflict may then become a practical question.

 At the end of the day, the Israeli-Arab conflict is encapsulated by Mr. Rochester’s dilemma, he of Jane Eyre.
-Rochester can free the crazed Mrs. Rochester from her bondage in the attic, but then he risks her torching down of the mansion.
+Rochester can free the crazed Mrs. Rochester from her bondage in the attic, but then he risks her torching down the mansion.
 Conversely, if Rochester keeps the missus locked up, a certain permanent glum will reside over him, but he may yet achieve something close to a normal life.

 From Rochester’s point of view, the bargain is obvious.
 Indeed, had he been able to, he would have kept Mrs. Rochester locked up forever.
 Once released, she brought upon him calamity and pain – disasters that only the angelic Jane was able to lovingly heal.

 Why should Israel release its own crazed lady from the attic?
 Previous experiments have proven bloody and calamitous.
 Why try again?
-As Rochester did, Israelis should treat their lunatic with kindness and goodwill, but they owe nobody, definitely not any abstract and simplistic form of morality, the risking of their children’s lives.
+As Rochester did, Israelis should treat their lunatics with kindness and goodwill, but they owe nobody, definitely not any abstract and simplistic form of morality, the risking of their children’s lives.

 One Reply to “The Lunatic in the Attic – Jane Eyre and The Israeli-Arab Conflict”